-Business values for multi-adviser firms are experiencing a steady rise, defying challenges posed by high inflation and increased capital costs, according to a recent report by Gunner & Co., the leading M&A advisers in the UK.
+Business values for multi-adviser firms are experiencing a steady rise, defying challenges posed by high inflation and increased capital costs, as consolidation race heats up, according to a recent report by Gunner & Co., the leading M&A advisers in the UK.

 Based on a comprehensive analysis of five years of deal data, it is evident that competition and demand for larger firms are on an upward trajectory, with average multiples of EBITDA (a profit measure used for bigger and more complex deals) reaching an impressive 8.3X in the first half of 2023, up from 8X in 2022.
 Notably, EBITDA multiples have consistently grown year over year, escalating from an average of 5.9X in 2019.

 The M&A market experienced a notable shift in 2020 as a new breed of buyer emerged, targeting multi-adviser firms and driving expansion by acquiring regional smaller retiring IFAs.
 This strategic approach empowers business owners to sell their firms while retaining leadership to spearhead future growth.